 The goal of the UAB Department of Sociology is to be ranked among the best programs in medical sociology in the nation.
-Resources are in place to accomplish this through the Department’s current research links and opportunities with faculty in UAB’s medical school that is consistently ranked by U. S. News & World Report as one of the top twenty-five such schools nationally and with the many research centers and clinical programs that exist on campus.
+Resources are in place to accomplish this through the Department’s current research links and opportunities with faculty in UAB’s medical school and with the many research centers and clinical programs that exist on campus.

 The focus of instruction at the graduate level is the sociology of health and medicine.
 Students are trained broadly in theory and methods, but the primary goal is to train medical sociologists.
 We encourage an interdisciplinary approach and seek to maintain and grow our partnerships with the Schools of Medicine and Public Health, and campus interdisciplinary research centers.
 At the undergraduate level, we offer a general degree in sociology, with concentrations available in social psychology and medical sociology.